 7. Take advantage of PowerPoint's shapes.

 Many users don’t realize how flexible PowerPoint’s shape tools have become.
-In combination with the expanded format options released by Microsoft in 2010, the potential for good design with shapes is readily available.
-PowerPoint provides the user with a bunch of great shape options beyond the traditional rectangle, oval, and rounded rectangle patterns, unlike even professional design programs like Adobe Creative Suite or Quark.
+In combination with the expanded format options released by Microsoft, the potential for good design with shapes is readily available.
+PowerPoint provides the user with a bunch of great shape options beyond the traditional rectangle, oval, and rounded rectangle patterns.

 8. Create custom shapes.